ignaciokairuz/Web_Scraping_Exercises/README.md

 This webscraper access this [website](https://www.timesjobs.com/candidate/job-search.html?searchType=personalizedSearch&from=submit&txtKeywords=python&txtLocation=) (a website for job search; having searched "python jobs") then selects the jobs that have the required specificities that I ask it like:

-* industy
+* Industry
 * Company name
-* current
-* amount of people that have already applied
+* Current amount of people that have already applied
 * salary
 * seniority
 * location